-Over 100 frontline NHS staff from across the Oxford AHSN region have benefited from the ‘Innovating in healthcare settings’ programme since its launch in 2016.
-Three courses have completed, two are ongoing and a sixth is due to start in February 2019.
+More than 100 frontline NHS staff from across the Oxford AHSN region have benefited from the ‘Innovating in healthcare settings’ programme since its launch in 2016.
+Four courses have completed, two are ongoing and a seventh is due to start in September 2019.

 The scope has been extended to include managing change as well as adopting innovation.
 Participants now include commissioners, managers and others, as well as clinicians.

 The unique free programme aims to lead to better patient care and improved cost-effectiveness for the NHS.
 Innovations developed on the programme include:

 - enabling independence on a hip fracture unit

 - implementing pneumatic compression device for stroke patients.